IQSS/dvn/readme.md

 # Dataverse Network (DVN)

+Looking to download Dataverse 4.0?
+You can find that here: <https://github.com/IQSS/dataverse/releases>.
+Dataverse 4.0 code and further development takes place at <https://github.com/iqss/dataverse>.

 The Dataverse Network Project is an open source web application for sharing, citing, analyzing, and preserving research data.

-To learn more, please visit <http://thedata.org>
+To learn more, please visit <http://dataverse.org>

-Development takes place on the "develop" branch: <https://github.com/IQSS/dvn/tree/develop>